 and PATH

-.
+character.
 Users can define their own environment variables using the export command:

 export TMPDIR=/home/user/tmp

-variable the command would be:
+the command would be:

 export PATH=/home/user/tmp:$PATH

-where the new path '/home/user/tmp' is added to the paths already stored in the $PATH
+Where the new path ‘/home/user/tmp’ is added to the paths already stored in the $PATH

 variable.

-(the first one that exists).
-For shells that do not login, for example shells launched with the bash command, the .bashrc
+In shells that do not perform a login, for example shells launched with the bash command, the bashrc

-file also located in the $HOME
+file is executed, also located in the $HOME

 # module avail